-Hey friends!
-As Students’ Union President, my role is to support all students, and ensure we are doing all that we can to support the most marginalised.
+Oge, as Students’ Union President (2019/20), my role is to support all students, and ensure we are doing all that we can to support the most marginalised.
 Student sex workers need to pay for their tuition fees, course expenses and rent, as well as other additional costs.
 This means that they find other means to fund their education.

 Sex work is work.
 You may choose to be a full service sex worker, engage in sugaring and have a sugar daddy/mummy, or find other ways to sell sex.
 Whatever your profession may be, whether accidental or intentional, all workers deserve to be safe and free from violence.
 The red umbrella became a symbol for the rights of people engaged in sex work during the 2001 Venice Biennale of Art, when attendees used them to identify each other.

-From 25 November–10 December 2019, there will be a display in the Students’ Union Square of red umbrellas to remain in solidarity with the fight for social justice and workers’ rights for all those involved in the sex worker industry.
+In November 2019 there was a display in the Students’ Union Square of red umbrellas to remain in solidarity with the fight for social justice and workers’ rights for all those involved. in the sex worker industry.